Station de ski à enneigement garanti

 Équipements haut de gamme

-Charme traditionnelTucked into the foot of the Marmolada glacier in the heart of the Italian Dolomites, Arabba is the kind of resort that earns its reputation quietly.
-This is a small, traditional village with a serious mountain attached to it - the kind of place where you can hear your boots crunch on fresh snow in the morning and ski all day without repeating a run.
-At 1,602m, the village sits at a useful altitude, and with the Marmolada glacier reaching 3,342m above, the vertical range here is impressive.
-Arabba is a key access point to the Sella Ronda, the famous circuit linking four Dolomite valleys, and holds a pass to the wider Dolomiti Superski network - over 1,200km of connected pistes across 12 valleys.
+Charme traditionnelTucked into the foot of the Marmolada glacier in the heart of the Italian Dolomites, Arabba is a resort that's earned its reputation quietly.
+This is a small, traditional village with a serious mountain attached to it: the kind of place where you can hear your boots crunch on fresh snow in the morning and ski all day without repeating a run.
+At 1,602m, the village sits at a useful altitude, and with the Marmolada glacier reaching 3,342m above, the vertical range is impressive.
+Arabba is a key access point to the Sella Ronda, the famous circuit linking four Dolomite valleys, and holds a pass to the wider Dolomiti Superski network, where over 1,200km of pistes connect across 12 valleys.

 Away from the slopes, Arabba keeps things authentic.
-The village is small and unhurried, with a handful of welcoming restaurants, cosy bars, and a genuinely relaxed atmosphere that suits families and couples as much as dedicated skiers.
-It's a place where the mountains are the main event - dramatic Dolomite spires on every horizon - and where evenings are about good food, a glass of local wine, and early nights before another day on the hill.
-Check out Arabba ski deals to start planning your trip.
+The village is small and unhurried, with Ladin culture running through its character, a handful of welcoming restaurants, and cosy bars where locals and visitors mix over inexpensive wine.
+It's a place where the mountains are the main event, with dramatic Dolomite spires on every horizon, and where evenings are about good food and early nights before another day on some of the finest terrain in the Italian Alps.

-Tucked into the foot of the Marmolada glacier in the heart of the Italian Dolomites, Arabba is the kind of resort that earns its reputation quietly.
-This is a small, traditional village with a serious mountain attached to it - the kind of place where you can hear your boots crunch on fresh snow in the morning and ski all day without repeating a run.
-At 1,602m, the village sits at a useful altitude, and with the Marmolada glacier reaching 3,342m above, the vertical range here is impressive.
-Arabba is a key access point to the Sella Ronda, the famous circuit linking four Dolomite valleys, and holds a pass to the wider Dolomiti Superski network - over 1,200km of connected pistes across 12 valleys.
+Tucked into the foot of the Marmolada glacier in the heart of the Italian Dolomites, Arabba is a resort that's earned its reputation quietly.
+This is a small, traditional village with a serious mountain attached to it: the kind of place where you can hear your boots crunch on fresh snow in the morning and ski all day without repeating a run.
+At 1,602m, the village sits at a useful altitude, and with the Marmolada glacier reaching 3,342m above, the vertical range is impressive.
+Arabba is a key access point to the Sella Ronda, the famous circuit linking four Dolomite valleys, and holds a pass to the wider Dolomiti Superski network, where over 1,200km of pistes connect across 12 valleys.

 Away from the slopes, Arabba keeps things authentic.
-The village is small and unhurried, with a handful of welcoming restaurants, cosy bars, and a genuinely relaxed atmosphere that suits families and couples as much as dedicated skiers.
-It's a place where the mountains are the main event - dramatic Dolomite spires on every horizon - and where evenings are about good food, a glass of local wine, and early nights before another day on the hill.
-Check out Arabba ski deals to start planning your trip.
+The village is small and unhurried, with Ladin culture running through its character, a handful of welcoming restaurants, and cosy bars where locals and visitors mix over inexpensive wine.
+It's a place where the mountains are the main event, with dramatic Dolomite spires on every horizon, and where evenings are about good food and early nights before another day on some of the finest terrain in the Italian Alps.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.